oceandatalab/skimulator/doc/source/science.rst

 The grid files are provided as a list in the parameter file, using the key :ref:`file_grid_model  <params-model>`.
-Make a list of all grid files that are necessary for your variables, the correspondance between the variable and the grid is given in a number in the :ref:`list_input_var  <params-model>`.
+Make a list of all grid files that are necessary for your variables, the link between the variable and the grid is given in a number in the :ref:`list_input_var  <params-model>`.
 If no file_grid_model is provided, The skimulator is going to use the first file of your list and data in this file will be ignored.